icemiliang/vot/README.md

 Check Makefile and config.mk to change paths if necessary.

 We provide two versions of Vot -- Vot and Votx.
-Vot runs with convex hulls and is for the 3-D Euclidean space.
-Votx is for n-D Euclidean space.
+Vot uses Newton's method with convex hulls and is for the 3-D Euclidean space.
+Votx uses gradient descent and is for n-D Euclidean space.
 If you want to get a 3D Voronoi diagram, use Vot.
 Otherwise, use Votx.

 Two command-line program 'vot' and 'votx' are built from vot.cpp and votx.cpp in /demo/